 Laboratory tests

 Laboratory assessment of sputum production is a key factor in narrowing the differential, as it can indicate presence of an infectious cause.
 If the cough is productive, a sputum sample should be sent for Gram stain and culture.
-Depending upon the history and examination, the following blood tests might be taken: FBC, WBC count, CRP, total IgE blood test for allergic bronchopulmonary aspergillosis.
+Depending upon the history and examination, the following blood tests might be taken: CBC, WBC count, CRP, total IgE blood test for allergic bronchopulmonary aspergillosis.

 Further diagnostic evaluation